 - 1. Students are approved to utilize an air conditioner unit during the following time frames. - a.
 Fall Semester: Move In Day until the start of Mid-Term Break - b.
 Spring Semester: the first day of classes after Spring Break until Final's Week - 2.
 Only one unit is permitted per room; therefore, only one roommate per room needs to submit this form per semester.
 Students can choose to split the cost, by having one roommate submit the form for the Fall semester and the other for the Spring. - 3.
 Students must submit an application annually to utilize a unit each academic year. - 4.
 If a student is providing their own A/C unit, the unit must meet the following specifications: - a.
 The body of the unit cannot exceed 16" x 26". - b.
 The unit cannot exceed 9,000 BTU. - c.
 The unit must have a three-pronged grounded plug. - d.
 The unit must pass a GFCI test. - e.
-The unit must be plugged into an outlet using a surge protected power strip.

-NOTE: Whether renting or bringing their own A/C, students are responsible to bring their own power strip with a cord of at least 8ft.

-- 5. All units will be installed, inspected, and removed by MVNU facilities employees only.
+The unit must be plugged into an outlet using a surge protected power strip. - NOTE: Whether renting or bringing their own A/C, students are responsible to bring their own power strip with a cord of at least 8ft. - 5.
+All units will be installed, inspected, and removed by MVNU facilities employees only.
 Units will be installed in the Fall on Move-In Day and removed the week before Mid-Semester Break.
 In the Fall Facilities staff are working overtime to get the halls ready for residents, students who move in early should expect A/C units to be installed within a week of their arrival.
 In the Spring, units will be installed the week following Spring Break and removed during Final's Week.
 Students will be notified of the specific dates of installation and removal each year as determined by University Staff.
 A/C units (both rented and personal) will be stored in closet in the Residence Hall after they are removed in the Fall. - 6.
 To use an A/C during these times, there is a \$50 per semester Utilities Fee to cover the cost of the installation/removal and electricity for use.
 There is an additional \$50 per semester Rental Fee to use an MVNU provided A/C. All fees will be added to the student's account at the beginning of each semester.
 Students should work with their Student Financial Services Advisor to reconcile their account.

 - 7. Rental A/C units will be issued on a first-come, first-served basis.
 Students will be notified the first week of August if there are no more A/C/ units available to rent and if they will need to provide their own.
 The student who submits this form will be charged to replace a rented unit if the unit is damaged intentionally or unintentionally while in the student's possession. - 8.
-Students can request an A/C unit for medical purposes.
-Students requesting an A/C for medical purposes will need to provide a doctor's note describing the medical necessity of the A/C. Students will need to bring a physical copy of their doctor's note and submit that to Residence Life staff on Move-In Day.
-If a student is approved to have a unit for medical reasons, the \$50 Utilities Fee per semester will be refunded.
-If renting an A/C, the Rental Fee will not be refunded for approved even for approved medical use.
-A doctor's note is required each year a student requests an A/C for medical purposes. - 9.
+MVNU has determined that providing student health insurance does not offer clear or significant value to either the student or the university.
+Students are encouraged to obtain their own health insurance.
+International students are required to obtain medical insurance upon arrival to the US or have proof of coverage from a family insurance carrier.
+This is reported to Human Resources and Student Health Services. - 9.
 Student Life, Residence Life or Facilities reserves the right to ask students to remove units based upon weather, misuse of units, incorrect BTUs, or other instances that the Director of Residence Life deems reasonable.